10 Steps to Successfully Promote your Tourism Event on Social Media

 Most suited for events that:

-- Are annual or recurring events, such as a monthly Farmer’s Market or Annual Wine Event
+- Major annual or higher profile recurring events, such as a monthly Farmer’s Market or Annual Wine Event

 - Attract large numbers of people